Archetypes

 - Cherubimon (GM)

 The original <Alliance> deck, it fields a number of effects that let your Digimon evolve for a reduced cost when they're being <Alliance>d with.
-It can be a bit finicky to handle, but if you pop off, you can ramp a single body into a full field of a level 6 and multiple alliance bodies, and give your opponent massive debuffs while you're at it.
+It can be a bit finicky to handle because all of its search effects whiff on something important, but if you pop off, you can ramp a single body into a full field of a level 6 and multiple alliance bodies while threatening ACE and throwing down obscene amounts of DP minus.

 - Demon (EN: "Creepymon") (MR)